pact-foundation/pact-python/examples/README.md

 Both the Flask and the FastAPI [Provider] examples implement the same service the [Consumer] example interacts with.
 This folder contains the generated [Pact file] for reference, which is also used when running the [Provider] tests without a [Pact Broker].

+## abc

+In some situations, there may be a chain of dependent components e.g.  `A -> B -> C`.
+Both Layers i.e. `A -> B` and `B -> C` will need to be Pact tested separately, but the apparent "state" of `C` will need to be different for the various tests of `A`.

+To deal with this, one approach is to use the provider state of `B` to mock the response from `C` using the Pact "given".

+In the examples here, we have the consumer A, `consumer_a_client` which sends all requests via B, `provider_b_hub`.
+Sitting behind B are the various "internal" services, in this case `provider_c_products` and `provider_d_orders`.

+When defining the Pact between A and B, we declare the "state" of C and D - how B should mock the behaviour.

 [Pact Broker]: https://docs.pact.io/pact_broker
 [Pact Introduction]: https://docs.pact.io/